 1. Follow a sparkling Christmas light trail

 Grab a hot chocolate or spiced apple and explore a magical illuminated light trail this Christmas.
-With sparkling light displays set to music, these trails through the Cotswolds’ gardens and outdoor spaces are more popular than ever, with six local trails to choose from this year.
+With sparkling light displays set to music, these trails through the Cotswolds’ gardens and outdoor spaces are more popular than ever, with five local trails to choose from this year.

 2. Warm up with a wintery walk